 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 Chronic obstructive pulmonary disease (COPD) is a progressive respiratory condition that affects millions of people worldwide.
-Current treatments help manage COPD symptoms, but many patients still experience exacerbations and declining lung function amid disease progression.
+Current treatments help manage COPD symptoms, but many adult COPD patients still experience exacerbations and declining pulmonary function amid disease progression.
 COPD clinical trials are helping to advance available treatment options and drive better outcomes.

 COPD is characterized by a persistent airflow limitation.
-This can result in symptoms like shortness of breath, chronic cough, and moderate or severe exacerbations.
+Patients with COPD commonly experience respiratory symptoms like shortness of breath, chronic cough, and moderate or severe exacerbations— including acute exacerbations that may require emergency care or hospitalization.

 The most common treatment for COPD symptoms is bronchodilator therapy.
 Bronchodilators are medications that work by relaxing airway muscles to improve airflow and provide relief.